SandhyaMadhusuthanan/3D-Property-Extensive-Mapping-System/diagrams/README.md

 # Project Diagrams

-This folder contains the architecture diagrams, workflows and data-flow diagrams used in the ULPIN 3D project.
+This folder contains the architecture diagrams, workflows, and data-flow diagrams used in the ULPIN 3D project.

 ## 1. ULPIN Hierarchy & Data Structure